njmmatthieu/wsdm-kkbox-music-kg/README.md

 You need first to  unzip those three files with py7zr python package.
 The downloaded folder called *kkbox-music-recommendation-chalenge* data should be located in a folder called *data* at the root of this directory.

-## Create the SKG on a subset of songs with taregts in *train.csv* with Ontoweaver and BioCypher
+## Create the SKG on a subset of songs with targets in *train.csv* with Ontoweaver and BioCypher

 ```
 bash ./create_wsdm-kkbox-music-kg.sh